 Paper is one of the few truly sustainable products, it is based on wood, a natural and renewable material.
 In addition to its inherent sustainability, we also subscribe to the Woodland Trust's Carbon Capture scheme whereby the CO2 produced in the manufacture of the paper we purchase from one of our major suppliers, Premier Papers, is offset by tree planting.

-We can also provide recycled paper where requested.
+We can also print on recycled paper.

 We hope you found this brief guide to paper types useful.
 If you're still unsure about which paper to specify, please call 01865 242098 or contact us using the button below.